aqlaboratory/openfold-3/docs/source/input_format.md

 - `queries` *(dict, required)*
   - A dictionary containing one or more prediction targets.
 Each entry defines a single query (e.g., a protein or protein complex).
     - The keys (e.g., `query_1`, `query_2`, ...) uniquely identify each query and are used to name the corresponding output files.
-    - For large-scale runs, keys can be automatically generated if omitted.
     - If `n` queries are specified and `m` seeds are provided (see below), the model will perform `n × m` independent inference runs.

 - `ccd_file_path` *(str, optional, default = None)*